 Private training and consultation for dogs & puppies, done at home

-By understanding why our dogs behave oddly or badly, we’re able to help them recover.
+By understanding why our dogs behave oddly or badly, we’re able to help them recover from the cause.

-Positive reinforcement based behaviour modification assists your dog towards a better alternative to their “bad” or unwanted actions.
-Bad, anxious or unacceptable behaviours are not only replaced with better ones but your dog feels happier with these welcome alternatives as they have a better result.
+Positive reinforcement based behaviour modification will assist your dog towards a better alternative to their “bad” or unwanted actions.
+In addition these behaviours are not only replaced with better ones but your dog feels happier with these welcome alternatives as they have better outcomes.

 Some of the most common behaviours are listed below.
-For a more comprehensive list and for information about consultations please visit the “consultations & behaviours” pages.
+See behaviours for a more comprehensive list.

 Excessively or for no apparent reason. – Holes in the garden; along a wall, at the gate, in flower-beds or random areas. – Forbidden household items, garden equipment, furniture, kids’ toys. – Lacking training, marking, senior dogs, environmental stress.

 Doesn’t listen, difficulty in training, unresponsive. – On owners or visitors; excessive excitement during greeting or play. – Endless energy, always around your feet, jumping up, neediness.